-The following table presents our consolidated capitalization as of September 30, 2000.
-This table excludes
+The following table presents our consolidated capitalization as of March 31, 2001.
+This table excludes:

-- 2,797,518 shares of common stock issuable upon the exercise of outstanding stock options and warrants as follows: - a) as of September 30, 2000, 2,501,031 shares of common stock upon the exercise of stock options pursuant to our stock option plans at a weighted average price of \$4.209 per share. - b) 101,587 shares of common stock upon the exercise of a warrant held by Millennium Partners, L.P in conjunction with the aforementioned August 3, 2000 financing at an exercise price of \$4.725 per share. - c) 19,900 shares of common stock upon the exercise of a warrant held by Millennium Partners, L.P. in conjunction with the aforementioned August 30, 2000 financing at an exercise price of \$6.03 per share. - d) 100,000 shares of common stock upon the exercise of warrants granted to May Davis Group, Inc. and four of its affiliates in connection with the aforementioned financing at an exercise price of \$5.0375 per share. - e) 75,000 shares of common stock upon the exercise of warrants at \$6.58125 per share held by holders of our 6% cumulative convertible preferred stock purchased on April 13, 2000 for \$1,500,000. - The right under certain circumstances for holders of our 6% cumulative convertible preferred stock to acquire up to a total of 1,126 additional shares of our 6% cumulative convertible preferred stock, which is convertible at the option of the holders into common stock at \$6.33 per share subject to customary antidilution protection. - Millennium Partners, L.P.'s option to purchase up to an additional \$2,000,000 of common stock through August 3, 2001. - The right of the holders of our 6% cumulative convertible preferred stock to convert their preferred shares into 397,878 shares of common stock at \$3.77 per share. - 65,000 shares issued to NeuroSpheres, Ltd. on October 30, 2000.
+- 4,133,926 shares of common stock issuable upon the exercise of outstanding stock options and warrants as follows: - a) as of March 31, 2001, 3,164,618 shares of common stock issuable upon the exercise of stock options pursuant to our stock option plans at a weighted average price of \$4.11 per share. - b) 622,469 shares of common stock issuable upon the exercise of warrants held by Millennium Partners, at an exercise price of \$0.01 per share. - c) 171,839 shares of common stock issuable upon the exercise of warrants held by Millennium Partners at a weighted average exercise price of \$4.89 per share. - d) 100,000 shares of common stock issuable upon the exercise of warrants granted to May Davis Group, Inc. and four of its affiliates at an exercise price of \$5.0375 per share. - e) 75,000 shares of common stock issuable upon the exercise of warrants at \$6.58 per share held by holders of our 6% cumulative convertible preferred stock. - 457,750 shares of common stock sold to Millennium Partners on June 21, 2001 and shares issuable upon exercise of an adjustable warrant issued to Millennium on June 21, 2001. - The right of the holders of our 6% cumulative convertible preferred stock to convert their shares of preferred stock into shares of common stock at \$3.77 per share.